badaix/snapcast/README.md

     #output = autoaudiosink
     output = audioresample ! audioconvert ! audio/x-raw,rate=48000,channels=2,format=S16LE ! wavenc ! filesink location=/tmp/snapfifo

+Please make sure that the `snapfifo` is not created by Mopidy, as Mopidy will create a regular file `/tmp/snapfifo` instead of a fifo.
+This will cause Snapcast to play from the beginning if you pause Mopidy.
+Solution is to create the fifo manually with `mkfifo /tmp/snapfifo` or to start the Snapserver before Mopdy is started.

 ###MPlayer setup
 Use `-novideo` and `-ao` to pipe MPlayer's audio output to the snapfifo: